hymkor/findo/readme.md

   -d string
         Set start Directory (default ".")
-  -f    Select fileonly not including directories
+  -f    Select fileonly not including directories -ignoredots
+        Ignore files and directory starting with dot -in duration
-  -l    Show size and timestamp
+        Files modified in the duration such as 300ms, -1.5h or 2h45m -l    Show size and timestamp
   -q    Enclose filename with double-quotations
   -x string